Finite-dimensional quantum groups of type Super A and non-semisimple modular categories: Application to link invariants

 \begin{corollary} The isomorphism defines an ambidextrous trace on $W$.
 Thus, the tensor ideal $\cI_W$ of $\lmod{\ru_q(\fr{sl}_{2,\mI})}$ generated by $W$ has a unique ambidextrous trace. \end{corollary} \begin{proof} It follows from \Cref{lem:endos} that any endomorphism of $W\otimes W$ commutes with the braiding $\Psi_{W,W}$.
 Thus, \cite{GKP}*{Lemma 3.3.4, Corollary 3.3.3} imply the claimed statements. \end{proof}

 The following gives a skein relation for the braiding $\Psi=\Psi_{W,W}$. \begin{lemma} The minimal polynomial of $\Psi$ is given by

 \end{lemma}

-Next, we can provide a composition series for the module $W\otimes W$. \begin{lemma} The highest weight vector $w_0\otimes w_1 - qw_1\otimes w_0$ generates a direct summand of $W\otimes W$ which is isomorphic to $L(2n-1,2)$.
+Next, we can provide a composition series for the module $W\otimes W$.
+This sample computation shows how non-simple indecomposables can occur in tensor products of simple objects. \begin{lemma} The highest weight vector $w_0\otimes w_1 - qw_1\otimes w_0$ generates a direct summand of $W\otimes W$ which is isomorphic to $L(2n-1,2)$.
 Its complement $M$ is an indecomposable module with extension structure

 with $N=\ru_q(\fr{sl}_{2,\mI})(v_0\otimes v_0)$.
 Further, the highest weight vector $v_{1}'\otimes v_0-v_0\otimes v_1'$ generates a submodule isomorphic to $L(2n,2n+1)=L(0,1)$ inside of $N$ with extension structure